benhowell/benhowell.github.com/_drafts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 ---
 layout: post
 title: "Getting started with OpenCV and IP cam streaming in Python"
-description: "A simple guide to getting started with the OpenCV computer vision library and IP camera streaming in Python"
+description: "A simple guide to getting started with the OpenCV computer vision library and IP camera streaming using Python"
 tagline: "guide"
 category: guide
 tags: [opencv, computer vision, python]